Clemapfel/mousetrap/docs/04_widgets.md

 | `sup`        | `x<sup>superscript</sup>` | x<sup>superscript</sup> |
 | `&#` and `;` | `&#129700;`               | 🪤                      |

-Where in the last row, we used the [decimal html code](https://www.compart.com/en/unicode/U+1FAA4) for the mousetrap emoji that unicode provides.
+Where in the last row, we used the [decimal html code](https://www.compart.com/en/unicode/U+1FAA4) for the mousetrap emoji that Unicode provides.

 \note Pango only accepts the **decimal** code, not hexadecimal.
 For example, the mousetrap emoji has the decimal code `129700`, while its hexadecimal code is `x1FAA4`.
 To use this emote in text, we thus use `&#129700;`, **not** `&#x1FAA4;`.
 The latter will not work.

 \note All `<`, `>` will be parsed as style tags when escaped with `\`.
 To prevent this, simply us `&lt;` (less-than) and `&gt;` (greater-than) instead of `<` and `>`.
 For example, we would write the formula `x < y` as `"x &lt; y"`.

-For things like color, different fonts, and many more options, [consult the pango documentation](https://docs.gtk.org/Pango/pango_markup.html).
+For things like color, different fonts, and many more options, [consult the Pango documentation](https://docs.gtk.org/Pango/pango_markup.html).

 ---

 ## Box

 \a{Box} is the simplest multi-widget container in mousetrap and is used extensively in almost any application.
 A box aligns its children horizontally or vertically, depending on whether we pass \a{Orientation::HORIZONTAL} or \a{Orientation::VERTICAL} to its constructor.
-We can change a boxes orientation any time after construction using `set_orientation`.
+We can change the orientation of a box after construction using `set_orientation`.

-We can add widgets to the start, end, and after any other widget already inside box using `Box::push_front`, `Box::push_back` and `Box::insert_after`, respectively:
+We can add widgets to the start, end, and after any other widget already inside the box using `Box::push_front`, `Box::push_back` and `Box::insert_after`, respectively:

 ```cpp
 auto box = Box(Orientation::HORIZONTAL);